 Cannabis can help those with nail-patella syndrome by managing pain levels and lowering the risk and progression of glaucoma and kidney disease.

-Studies have shown that the two cannabinoids are also effective at decreasing intra-ocular pressure, thus lowering the risk and progression opportunities of glaucoma12.
-In addition, cannabis features neuroprotection and vasodilation properties, which further assist in the conservative treatment of glaucoma11.
+Studies have shown that cannabinoids are effective at decreasing intra-ocular pressure, thus lowering the risk and progression opportunities of glaucoma10.
+Cannabis has also demonstrated neuroprotection and vasodilation properties, which further assist in the conservative treatment of glaucoma11.
 The cannabinoids activate the cannabinoid receptors located within the eyes, which are responsible for the formation and outflow of aqueous humor and thus control intra-ocular pressure11.

 Evidence suggests that cannabis can promote kidney health.
 Cannabis has been found to have anti-inflammatory properties, which can help the body in fighting off pathogens and facilitating of tissue repair.
-CBD can significantly lower oxidative stress and therefore is helpful in a variety of diseases, including diabetes, arthritis, atherosclerosis, Alzheimer’s, hypertension and kidney disease3.
 Cannabis has been found to have a protective effect on the kidneys in mice with kidney disease2.
-Rats with kidney injuries were treated with cannabis and experienced significantly less kidney damage5.
+Cannabis has also been shown to be effective at lowering pain levels15.

 States That Have Approved Medical Marijuana for Nail-Patella Syndrome